imputnet/cobalt/README.md

 4. Done.

 ## Disclaimer
-This is my passion project, so update scheduele depends solely on my motivation.
+cobalt is my passion project, so new feature release schedule depends solely on my motivation and mood.
 Don't expect any consistency in that.

 ## License
 cobalt is under [AGPL-3.0](https://github.com/wukko/cobalt/blob/current/LICENSE).